drai-inn/ai-gpu-mlflow/README.md

 ## TODO

-- switch to postgres and rdc object storage
-- default user permissions
-- build image automatically and push to registry, or install mlflow during entrypoint...
+- build image automatically and push to registry